elec327/elec327.github.io/final_project/index.md

   day of finals (Monday May 4).

   **Rubric:** (10 pts each (mvp is 30 pts, code is 20 pts), 130 total)
-  1. MVP: Does it actually run properly off of a battery and (occasionally) perform in a Simon-esque way?
+  1. MVP (minimally viable product): Does it actually run properly off of a battery and (occasionally) perform in a Simon-esque way?
 (30 pts)
   2. Gameplay-ButtonFeedback (when a button is pressed during play, does the light and sound asssociated with that button track the button press, i.e., start when it is depressed and stop when it is released?)
   3. Gameplay-Timeout (does it game over after a while if no button is pressed?)
   4. Gameplay-MisplayingError (does it game over if the wrong button is pressed?)
   5. Gameplay-Win (does it do something special when the player wins?)